Popular worldwide, neon saigns illuminate the night sky and attract people with warm and welcoming light.

 Rather than using neon gas exclusively to become more energy-efficient, many neon light suppliers, like Neon Mama, are combining the beauty of neon signs with the efficiency of LED lights.

 LEDs or light-emitting diodes can create a wide range of replica neon sign designs.

 Using LEDs rather than neon tubing, there is also more choice when it comes to shape and color.

-A modern twist on a traditional invention, LED neon signs is perfect for advertising and promoting your business or using it within your home.
+A modern twist on a traditional invention, LED neon signs are perfect for advertising and promoting your business or using it within your home.

 Unlike standard neon signs that can consume a lot of electricity and become hot to touch, LED neon lights only convert 5 percent of energy into heat, so they will never get hot!

-This makes modern neon signs more affordable, safer to use, and far more versatile.
+This makes modern neon signs more affordable, safer, and more versatile.